Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Steadily, their combined efforts encaged the vanguard gushing through the crack in the barrier.
 Together, they pushed the invaders back as they continued to riddle them with coordinated magic attacks.

 King Oswald tugged at his hair, tearing a small chunk of it out.
-He had expected to trample what little magic knights present with sheer numbers.
-What he hadn’t predicted was for them to be outmaneuvered and hunted down like fish in barrel.
+He had expected to trample what little magic knights were present with sheer numbers.
+What he hadn’t predicted was for them to be outmaneuvered and hunted down like fish in a barrel.

 However, that wasn’t enough to turn the tide.
 Even if a magic knight was riding a horse, there were limits to their mobility due to exhaustion and emotional state of the creature.
 That became their pitfall as the Valkyrie Squad aimed their attacks at the horses, causing them to act wildly and abandon its rider.